alk05/routing-comparison-nwm-nextgen-troute/README.md

 To create the mask file, run [notebook](https://github.com/jameshalgren/troute-network-analysis/blob/main/notebooks/Subnetwork_Extraction_andMask_Demo.ipynb) for each location you’re interested in, to get a list of upstream reach IDs starting from any arbitrary segment.
 Combine the outputs from each location into a single text file and move it to the “domain” folder.

 In the case of the Mulberry Creek, Walnut Creek, and Cahaba River locations, there is approximately 2,000 reach IDs.
+(File can be found in the repository)

 Reference it under ‘mask_file_path’ in the yaml file (`mask_file_path: domain/specific_AL_sites.txt`)